-Impairment of financial assets (continued) an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
+The Group and Company assesses, at each reporting date, whether there is objective evidence that a financial asset or a group of financial assets are impaired.
+An impairment exists if one or more events that has occurred since the initial recognition of the asset, has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
 Evidence of impairment may include indications that the debtors or a group of debtors is experiencing significant financial difficulty, default or delinquency in interest or principal payments, the probability that they will enter bankruptcy or other financial reorganisation and observable data indicating that there is a measurable decrease in the estimated future cash flows, such as changes in arrears or economic conditions that correlate with defaults.